All Products

 403

-The signature of a request for a function that requires identity authentication is invalid.
-As a result, the authorization information is invalid.
+The signature of the request for a function that requires identity authentication is invalid, which indicates that the authorization information is invalid.
 The date information is used to calculate a signature, and the signature is valid only for 15 minutes.
 If you use an HTTP trigger that requires access authentication, the signature becomes invalid if the date information in the request header is generated over 15 minutes ago.

 No